skircheis/xapblr/README.md

 limit is 250 per day.
 Daily fetching therefore uses at most 13 requests, and even hourly fetching is cheap.

 However, continually reindexing an entire blog to reflect any edits that may have been made is obviously prohibitively expensive.
-If you wish to
+If you wish to update posts that you know have been edited on Tumblr, pass suitable options to `xapblr index`.

 ## Search terms